Yurik72/ESPHap/README.md

  - implement submodule for file storage of pairing data [hapfilestorage.hpp](https://github.com/Yurik72/ESPHap/blob/master/hapfilestorage/hapfilestorage.hpp) which allows to reuse basic function for store pairing data on SPIFFs file system.
  - implement submodules for internal web server [hapweb](https://github.com/Yurik72/ESPHap/tree/master/hapweb).
 Now Web server can be easily setup and handle file browser and your own portal for device.
 Plus handling of OTA.
 - implement submodules for pairing by QR code [hapqr.hpp](https://github.com/Yurik72/ESPHap/blob/master/qr/hapqr.hpp).Together with web server you can got on your browser QR image, which can be easily scan for pairing purpose.
-To access QR code you need enter http:// IPADDRESS / setup.html.
+To access QR code you need enter http://\<IPADDRESS\>/setup.html.

  ## v1.0.3